chromium/crashpad/doc/overview_design.md

 existing crash handler, which can be necessary when an older client spawns an updated version.

+#### iOS

+iOS registers both a signal handler for SIGABRT and a Mach exception handler with a subset of avaiable exceptions.
+See more information about [iOS limitations here.](ios_overview_design.md#ios-limitations)

 #### Windows

 There are two modes of registration on Windows.
 In both cases the handler is